baseoursteps/faang/README.rst

 24. Queue using stacks

     Implement a queue using stacks.

+25. Group anagrams

+	Given a list of strings group anagrams together.